dojo/docs/dojo/store/Memory.rst

 .. contents ::
     :depth: 3

-**dojo.store.Memory** is a object store wrapper for JavaScript/JSON available directly with an array.
+**dojo/store/Memory** is an object store wrapper for JavaScript/JSON available directly with an array.
 This store implements the new :ref:`Dojo Object Store API <dojo/store>`.

 Introduction